strapi/documentation/docs/developer-docs/latest/concepts/draft-and-publish.md

 To deactivate the draft and publish feature for a content-type:

-1. Go to the Plugins > Content-Type Builder.
+1. Go to the Plugins > Content-type Builder.
 2. Select the collection or single type for which you want the draft and publish feature to be deactivated.
 3. Click on the Edit <Fa-PencilAlt /> button to access the content-type's configurations.
 4. Click on the "Advanced Settings" tab.